Bios-Marcel/cordless/README.md

 go get -u github.com/Bios-Marcel/cordless
 ```

+Note:
+* X11 users need `xclip` in order to copy and paste.
-Note: Linux users need xclip in order to copy and paste properly, there is currently no support for wayland.
+* Wayland users need `wl-clipboard` in order to copy and paste.

 In order to execute the application, simply run the executable, which lies at
 `$GOPATH/bin/cordless`.
 In order to be able to run this from your terminal,